thansen0/clone-robotics-challenge/README.md

 make -j

 # you may then run the pub/con as described in the PDF
-consumer --socket-path /tmp/test_path --log-level INFO --timeout-ms 100 publisher --socket-path /tmp/test_path --log-level INFO --frequency-hz 500
+./consumer --socket-path /tmp/test_path --log-level INFO --timeout-ms 100 ./publisher --socket-path /tmp/test_path --log-level INFO --frequency-hz 500
 ```

 It is recommended you start the `consumer` first, then the `publisher`.
 Note the publisher is persistent, meaning it will attempt to reset itself without a consumer.
 The consumer, however, is not.
 This was a compromise between the consumer having a timeout (thus implying it is not persistent), while the publisher will exit after a broken connection due to its timeout.
+One consideration here is that when given a bad input, such as socket path, the publisher won't exit, and will simply keep trying.

 Log levels include `INFO`, `ERROR`, or `NONE`.